 - Our electoral system must be equitably funded so that we have strong processes and adequate staffing at every level and in all locations.

-Our state does not use enough of our budget to provide kids with a basic education.
+Our state does not fully meet its obligation to provide kids with a basic education.
 We have known this since 2002, when the North Carolina Supreme Court found in the Leandro case that the state was violating students’ rights by not providing them with a “sound, basic education.”

 We can do better.
 And we have to.
-The Leandro court adopted a plan—which Governor Cooper is in agreement with—that will make sure we fix our education system.
-We know what needs to be done; we just need to pay for it with the tax dollars you and I already paid to the state.
+The Leandro plan is designed to make sure we fix our education system.
+We know what needs to be done; we just need to put the plan into action.

 Teachers are working harder than ever and getting less respect.
 We have to equip our schools to meet students’ needs, and that includes treating and paying teachers like the professionals that they are.